sharavanask/three/README.md

+#Peojectr Report for devops
+#sem3
+#Project deployment in Cloudbase involves hosting applications on cloud infrastructure, allowing for seamless scalability, flexibility, and cost-efficiency.
+It supports various platforms and services, ensuring high availability and automatic updates.
+Cloudbase simplifies resource management, enhancing performance, and enabling easy integration with third-party APIs for optimized cloud-based operations.

 1.Perform the following HDFS operations using appropriate commands:
 1.Upload a large text file from your local system to HDFS.
 2.List all the files in your HDFS directory.